robotframework/robotframework/doc/releasenotes/rf-3.0b1.rst

-For more information about the new listener API, including interesting usage examples, see the `Listener interface`__ section from Robot Framework User Guide version 3.0 beta 1 or newer.
+For more information about the new listener API, including interesting usage examples, see the `Listener interface`__ section from Robot Framework User Guide version 3.0 beta 1.

 ..
 TODO: Update the version in above text and below URL in the final release!!